QuintonKR/CSGO-Professional-Match-Predictor/README.md

 The picks.csv file contains map picks from every match.
 The results.csv file contains match results from every match.
 The team_map_wr2.csv file contains the win rates on every map for each unique team in the results.csv file.
+This notebook file was adapted from a Kaggle notebook, so the parts of the first cell that are not the imports can be commented out.